Remaking History: Tracing Politics in Urban Space

 We explore the similarities in the patterns of historical revisionism that occurred in Belgrade and Sarajevo after 1990 by renaming public spaces.

-The project maps the names of major streets, public spaces and monuments in two cities during and after the fall of Yugoslavia.
-The exercise aims to examine the impact of war in the post-conflict context and the continued fragmentation of the common narrative through the act of renaming of the urban elements in both cities.
-It will also bring into question the role of the capital cities in the transition from a Socialist state to neo-capitalist nationalist countries while examining if any points of overlap and common past remain.
-Project also addresses the question of appropriation of the (representative) public space in the capital cities and giving a place for minority narratives within them.
+The project maps the names of streets and squares in two cities during and after the break-up of Yugoslavia.
+Its goal is to examine the impact of war in a transitional context and the constant fragmentation of a common narrative through the renaming of urban units in both cities.
+The research examines the political instrumentalisation of capitals in the transition from a socialist state to capitalist ethno-national entities, while at the same time explores whether there are points of overlap and common matrices that revise the past.
+Also, the research deals with the issue of appropriation of (representative) public space in the capitals and investigates if there is any space in them for minority narratives.

-Project is realised within programme Tandem for Culture - Western Balkans and in cooperation with the International Burch University (Sarajevo).
+The project is implemented within the program Tandem for Culture - Western Balkans in cooperation with Philopolitics (Belgrade) and the International Burch University (Sarajevo).
 Project is funded by MitOst (Berlin) and European Cultural Foundation (Amsterdam).